mhussainshah1/FullEliza/README.md

 You will be creating an interactive chat-bot type program.
 Eliza is a therapist program that interacts with the user.
 Your program will need to evaluate what the user asks and turn the user's input into a question that sounds like the therapist really cares.

-###Sample hedges:
+## Sample hedges:

--Please tell me more
+- Please tell me more
--Many of my patients tell me the same thing
+- Many of my patients tell me the same thing
--It is getting late, maybe we had better quit
+- It is getting late, maybe we had better quit

-###Sample qualifiers:
+## Sample qualifiers:

-*Why do you say that
+* Why do you say that
-*You seem to think that
+* You seem to think that
-*So, you are concerned that
+* So, you are concerned that

-###Replacements:
+## Replacements:

-+replace i with you
++ replace i with you
-+replace me with you
++ replace me with you
-+replace my with your
++ replace my with your
-+replace am with are
++ replace am with are

 When the user enters a statement the program responds in one of two ways: